 If your workflow emphasizes team collaboration, Git integration, and CI/CD pipelines, you'll benefit from a tool that supports modern DevOps and data-sharing features.
 The top picks for your needs include:

-• dbForge Studio for SQL Server: integrates seamlessly with Git and automates deployment through dbForge DevOps Automation.
+• dbForge Studio for SQL Server: integrates with Git and automates deployment through dbForge DevOps Automation.

 • dbForge Edge: provides a unified solution for multiple databases, with advanced SQL editing, visual query building, schema/data comparison, and team-friendly tools for collaboration and database management.